 That old chestnut.

 I was recently in a discussion with a friend about some images we had been viewing in an on-line gallery.
 Clearly we were not going to agree about them.
-I felt that, in terms of framing, point of view or composition, they mostly had no sign of intrinsic authorial effort and that any one of them could have been a random black and white shot on a telephone camera that was being used to record a walk through a town centre, full of strangers, on a busy Saturday afternoon.
+I felt that, in terms of framing, point of view or composition, they mostly had no sign of intrinsic authorial effort and that any one of them could have been a black and white converted shot from a telephone camera that was being used to randomly record a walk through a town centre, full of strangers, on a busy Saturday afternoon.
 His view was that the lack of formal method was an art-form in itself, the affordable camera-phone being used represented the democratisation of the photographic process and the images were documenting reality and representing real life moments in a candid and unpretentious way.

 Regardless, the important thing is that my work is primarily bringing me fulfilment.
 The fact that others regularly appreciate what I do is a wonderful thing too (and I do realise that there are just as many who think of it as a waste of space as there are those who would be happy to give it wall space) but these opinions are actually neither here nor there.
 You are never going to please everyone (nor should you dilute your vision in order to) but you must at least, please, please yourself.
 This is the key to satisfying and continuing productivity in your work.